patricoferris/irmin-book/src/contents/mergeable-datatypes.md

 The merge function was only needed once.
 When `alice_action` is applied, it is a simple "fast-forward" merge because there is no three-way merge required.
 However, when `bob_action` is applied there is now the LCA (the initial `10` value), Bob's new value (`8`) and Alice's value that has been merged (`15`).

-## Standard Mergeable Containers

-It is quite common to use a basic set of mergeable datatypes to construct new custom MDTs by first converting your type to that datatype and performing the merge.